christofer-f/Hierarchical-Actor-Critic-HAC-PyTorch/README.md

+This is modification of the HAC algorithm implementing the go-explore algorithm... sort of... anyway it seems to work really well

 # Hierarchical-Actor-Critic-HAC-PyTorch

 This is an implementation of the Hierarchical Actor Critic (HAC) algorithm described in the paper, [Learning Multi-Level Hierarchies with Hindsight](https://arxiv.org/abs/1712.00948) (ICLR 2019), in PyTorch for OpenAI gym environments.
 The algorithm learns to reach a goal state by dividing the task into short horizon intermediate goals (subgoals).